Office: 786 Petit Science Center

 Ph.D.
 Behavioral Neuroscience Tulane University 1979

-Postdoctoral Training: Harvard Medical School and Worcester Foundation for Experimental Biology Joint appointments with the Departments of Biology and Psychology Director, Center for Behavioral Neuroscience
+Postdoctoral Training: Harvard Medical School and Worcester Foundation for Experimental Biology, Director of The Center for Behavioral Neuroscience

 Our laboratory investigates the behavioral functions of peptides and other neurochemical signals within the mammalian central nervous system.
 We are currently focused on understanding the action of neurotransmitters in the control of circadian rhythms and in the neural circuits that control social behavior.